lin-1214/camp_monopoloy/README.md

 # 2022_camp

-This is the website of game "monopoly" in NTUEE camp.
+This is the website of game "monopoly" in NTUEE camp for freshman!